-In May 2019, the POG updated the AIRG with historical yield curves through December 2018.
-The scenario numbers of subsets generated by the internal picking tool assume a Dec.
-31, 2018, start date, and the MRP is updated.
+In May 2020, the POG updated the AIRG with historical yield curves through December 2019.
+The subsets generated by the internal picking tool assume a Dec.
+31, 2019, start date, and the MRP is updated.

 For VM-20, the actuary must use scenarios developed from the approved AIRG.
 VM-20 does not specify calibration criteria for the scenarios, but the actuary is responsible for determining and justifying the appropriate number of scenarios.